CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Results

 \subsection{Ablation Studies}

-\paragraph{Cross-attention enables learning human-object interdependencies.} Tab.~\ref{tab:ablations} shows that our human-object-contact cross-attention (Sec.~\ref{sec:threeway}) significantly improves performance by effectively sharing information between human, contact, and object sequence modalities.
+\textbf{Cross-attention enables learning human-object interdependencies.} Tab.~\ref{tab:ablations} shows that our human-object-contact cross-attention (Sec.~\ref{sec:threeway}) significantly improves performance by effectively sharing information between human, contact, and object sequence modalities.
 In Fig.~\ref{fig:ablations}, we see this encourages realistic contact between human and object.

-\paragraph{Contact prediction improves HOI generation performance.} Predicting contact (Sec.~\ref{sec:interactiongen}) is crucial to generating more realistic human-object sequences, resulting in more realistic interactions between human and object (Fig.~\ref{fig:ablations}), and improved fidelity (Tab.~\ref{tab:ablations}).
+\textbf{Contact prediction improves HOI generation performance.} Predicting contact (Sec.~\ref{sec:interactiongen}) is crucial to generating more realistic human-object sequences, resulting in more realistic interactions between human and object (Fig.~\ref{fig:ablations}), and improved fidelity (Tab.~\ref{tab:ablations}).
 Notably, learning contact jointly with human and object motion improves overall quality, compared to a separately trained contact model used for inference guidance (``Separate contact pred.", Tab.~\ref{tab:ablations}).

-\paragraph{Contact-based object transformation weighting improves generation performance.} Weighting predicted object motion hypotheses with predicted contact (Sec.~\ref{sec:contact-weighting}) improves HOI generation over naive object sequence prediction, both quantitatively in Tab.~\ref{tab:ablations} (``No contact weighting") and visually as realistic human-object interactions in Fig.~\ref{fig:ablations}.
+\textbf{Contact-based object transformation weighting improves generation performance.} Weighting predicted object motion hypotheses with predicted contact (Sec.~\ref{sec:contact-weighting}) improves HOI generation over naive object sequence prediction, both quantitatively in Tab.~\ref{tab:ablations} (``No contact weighting") and visually as realistic human-object interactions in Fig.~\ref{fig:ablations}.

-\paragraph{Contact-based guidance during inference helps produce physically plausible interactions.} As visualized in Fig.~\ref{fig:ablations} and evaluated in Tab.~\ref{tab:ablations}, using custom guidance based on predicted contacts leads to a higher degree of fidelity and physical plausibility.
+\textbf{Contact-based guidance during inference helps produce physically plausible interactions.} As shown in Fig.~\ref{fig:ablations} and Tab.~\ref{tab:ablations}, using our guidance based on predicted contacts leads to a higher degree of fidelity and physical plausibility.